yashdabke/Optical-Fiber-Parameter-Analyis/README.md

-# Optical Fiber Pulse Propagation Simulation
+# Comprehensive Simulation of Nonlinear Optical Pulse Propagation in Graded-Index Fibers with Polarization Effects

 ## Overview